grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 Hemi climbed the ladder to the control room and took the mic from the overhead radio.
 "Indeed, _Gnat_.
 This is the _Prospect_ and we are glad to know now that we were not pinging an Authority battleship."

 *"Ah,"* said Shakes, *"so my subterfugal modifications were effective?
-Wait till you see what I fuckin' did, Hemi.
+Wait till you see what I fuckin' did, Hem'.
 You're going to love it."*

 Hemi smiled into the mic.
 "Sounds good, Captain Shakes.
 You did not break off your mating collar while making those modifications, did you?"